biolab/orange-hugo/content/blog/2023/2023-09-18-fairness-dataset-bias.md

 The As Fairness Widget does not do anything about fairness on its own.
 Instead, it allows users to designate fairness attributes in the dataset, which are essential for other fairness algorithms to operate.

-When inputting a dataset into the widget, one will see options for three attributes:
+When inputting a dataset into the widget, options for three attributes will appear:

 - Favorable Class Value: Define which class value is viewed as favorable.